 Shopify integrated so easily with our business while also keeping it on brand, and the set-up and editing is super simple to jump into.
 We did do a little custom coding because we knew exactly what we wanted, but if you’re just starting out, it’s entirely unnecessary!
 The platform makes it easy to track sales, adjust coupon codes, create pop-ups, and see which of our products are top-performing.
 It helps us to know what to promote, how to make changes that will influence sales, and which products to continue creating!
 In fact, I made over $200K on Shopify in just one year — listen to this episode of the podcast to learn more!

-Right now, too, Shopify is offering an extended 90-day free trial, plus free email until October 1st, small business funding, free live workshops, and so many more goodies.
+Right now, Shopify is offering a 14-day free trial, free live workshops, and so many more goodies.
 I love businesses that are willing to work with the climate and with their customers, no matter where they’re at.
 And Shopify does just that, which is why I’m so proud to partner with them and use them for my shop!

 This post is written in partnership with Shopify.
 We have loved using their platform for my shop for years and hope you find so much success adding revenue streams to your business with them, too!